awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 ## Receive notifications using Amazon SQS<a name="sqs-notifications"></a>

 You can use Amazon SQS to set up a notification target to receive messages when a lifecycle action occurs\.
-Worker nodes must then poll an SQS queue to act on these notifications\.
+A queue consumer must then poll an SQS queue to act on these notifications\.

 **Important**
 FIFO queues are not compatible with lifecycle hooks\.